jrjones/blog.jrj.org/pages/what-i-use.md

         <p>I am no longer a developer by trade, but I still try to keep my skills (reasonably) sharp.
 Software development is a tool-heavy hobby, and here’s what’s in my toolbox:</p>

         <h2>Programming Languages</h2>
+        <p>For work, I've been playing a lot with React.js and React 360, as well as a bit of Node.js for back-end.
+Really impressed, though I still think JavaScript feels like 4 different languges, each angry with you for using the other 3.
+Still, though, it's really modernized over the last few years.

         <p>My favorite language is C# - it’s the one that I enjoy most, and best fits my own aesthetic and architectural sensibilities.
-However, I don’t really get a chance to write much C# code anymore.
+However, the only place I really get to use C# is in Unity3D.
 I used C# for the first time in 2000, and promised on that day I would never write another line of C or C++, a promise I have thus far managed to keep.
 (However, still frequently need to read or perform static and dynamic analysis of C/C++ code.)
 One of the nice benefits of working with VR and AR for over the last year + is that I've had a chance to play around with C# again.</p>

-        <p>I’m currently ramping up on Swift, which I’m really impressed by so far.
+        <p>I’m still ramping up on Swift, which I’m really impressed by so far.
 I wrote some Objective C back in college, and a couple more recent small iOS projects and am not a fan, so I’m very pleased to see Objective C have a modern successor; I'm pretty much just waiting for an interesting project to catch my eye to force me to learn it in earnest.</p>

-        <p>I’ve written more JavaScript in my time than I would like to admit.
-Hundreds of thousands of lines of JavaScript.
-My shrink and I are still working through the PTSD caused by writing so much JavaScript.
-I haven’t really had much need to play around with any of the JS frameworks (like Node, Angular, etc.) but I’m really quite enamored with jQuery, which makes DOM manipulation ridiculously easy.</p>

         <p>Historically, I’ve worked with a number of languages.
 Some I really enjoyed (ColdFusion, Perl, Ruby) and some were torture (Z-80 Assembler, Cobol.)
 And, of course, pre-2000 I spent a lot of time sweating over C/C++ code.
 I had to do a little PHP to keep my (now retired) WordPress install humming along, but I do not consider myself even moderately proficient.</p>